JuliCarracedo/Tick_Tack_Toe/README.md

 - To install the required dependencies, run `bundle install`
 - To run the game, run `bin/main.rb` in the console.

+- In order to run RSpec:
+  - run 'gem install rspec' on your console fronm the root directory
+  - run 'rspec' to check for tests

 ### Prerequisites
 - Have ruby compiler installed on your system.
 You can get it from [here](https://www.ruby-lang.org/es/documentation/installation/)